roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© "I said fuck me!
+"I said fuck me!
 Fuck me!
 FUCK ME!
 Fuck me hard!"
 Rowena snarled out, her sweaty flesh slapping against Scott.
 His hand's slid down from her back before taking each of her round ass-cheeks in his hands, squeezing and molding them in his hands as she rode his married cock.

  It was a good thing Scott could recognize himself by only seeing his torso and arms, cause he couldn't see his face.
 It was obscured by Sophie's ass, since she was sitting on the married man's face.
 Scott watched as his naked doppelganger's tongue was between her round ass-cheeks, working away at her asshole.